jsy15214/myapp/README.md

 You can also test endpoints with [Postman](https://www.getpostman.com/).

 ## User Instructions
-Please view full instructions in *instructions.pdf* in the current directory.
+Please view full instructions in *instructions.docx* in the current directory.
 Enjoy!

 ## References
 https://github.com/90lucasgabriel/restaurant-api/blob/master/README.md